Date: - 1st October 2020

 While using Common Lisp, I found myself writing functions for things I could easy find an npm

 package for.
-And, by doing so, started to uncover mysteries about deeper technologies I didn't understand.
+And, by doing so, I started to uncover mysteries about deeper technologies I didn't understand.

 Let's go through an example...